×

 Singapore’s main working language is English, greatly facilitating communication between foreign businesses and their Singapore staff.
 Close cultural ties and a deep level of mutual understanding between Singaporeans and citizens of other ASEAN member countries can also significantly help with doing business in the region.

-Free trade and tax agreements
+Free trade and double tax agreements

 These DTAs also include treaties with ASEAN’s 10 member states – Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam – providing businesses with a greater competitive edge when entering this market.